- Name of service: People and Change

 Retention of data

-Your information will be kept for 7 years after termination of employment unless special circumstances apply, e.g. records for those working in residential care homes will be kept for longer.
+Your information will be kept for 7 years after termination of employment unless special circumstances apply, for example, records for those working in residential care homes will be kept for longer.
 For a full list of retention periods applicable to personnel files see our data retention schedule.